nguyenphuhao/quiz-system/README.md

 ### Front End App

-The front end app here is Web App that is built on top of Reactjs, especial Nextjs framework.
+The front end app here is Web App that is built on top of Reactjs, especially Nextjs framework.
 It will integrate with Back End services via RESTful API.

 ### APIs